tsoto111/docker-nginx-angular-bootstrap3/README.md

-# Docker + Nginx + Angular
+# Docker + Nginx + Angular + Bootstrap 3

-This is a base starter docker configuration for an NGINX + Angular environment for simple training projects.
+This is a base starter docker configuration for an NGINX + Angular + Bootstrap3 environment for simple training projects.

 ## Index